SelaxG/VoiceChatPyroBot/README.md

 #### On Linux VPS

-These are Ubuntu package manager instructions but you can install the required packages on other distros too.
+These are apt package manager instructions but you can install the required packages with other package managers too.

 1. Update and upgrade apt:
 ```